Umpire (baseball): Duties and positions

 Other umpires are called base umpires and are commonly stationed near the bases.
 (Field umpire is a less-common term.)
 When two umpires are used, the second umpire is simply the base umpire.
 This umpire will make most calls concerning runners on the bases and nearby plays, as well as in the middle of the outfield.
 When three umpires are used, the second umpire is called the first-base umpire and the third umpire is called the third-base umpire, even though they may move to different positions on the field as the play demands.
-These two umpires also call checked swings, if asked by the plate umpire (often requested by catcher or defensive manager; however, only the plate umpire can authorize an appeal to the base umpire): the first base umpire for right-handed batters, and the third base umpire for left-handed batters; to indicate a checked swing, the umpire will make a "safe" gesture with his arms.
-To indicate a full swing, he will clench his fist.
+These two umpires also call checked swings, if asked by the plate umpire (often requested by catcher or defensive manager; however, only the plate umpire can authorize an appeal to the base umpire): the first base umpire for right-handed batters, and the third base umpire for left-handed batters; to indicate a checked swing, the umpires make a "safe" gesture with their arms.
+To indicate a full swing, they clench their fists.

-When four umpires are used (as is the case for all regular season MLB games unless one has to leave due to injury), each umpire is named for the base at which he is stationed.
+When four umpires are used (as is the case for all regular season MLB games unless one has to leave due to injury), each umpire is named for the base at which the umpire is stationed.
 Sometimes a league will provide six umpires; the extra two are stationed along the outfield foul lines and are called the left-field and right-field umpires (or simply outfield umpires).

 Outfield umpires are used in major events, such as the Major League Baseball All-Star Game, and depending on the level, at parts of post-season playoffs.
 For Major League Baseball, all playoff levels use six umpires adding a left-field and right-field umpire, while at lower levels, six umpires are used at the championship games (such as NCAA).
 Rulings on catches of batted balls are usually made by the umpire closest to the play.